jpamata/jpamata.github.io/mybookshelf/tf4hww.md

 > What if you could use a mini-retirement to sample your deferred-life plan reward before working 40 years for it?
 >
 > Is it really necessary to work like a slave to live like a millionaire?”

+- <p>4 step process for reinventing one's lifestyle</p>

+1. D for Definition: planning the lifestyle you want

+2. E for Elimination: boosting productivity and time management

+3. A for Automation: finding income and automating your tasks

+4. L for Liberation: mini-retirements, remote work

+- Note that DEAL is entrerpreneurially minded, but employees can implement them in the DELA order

+- Always ask yourself: What is one thing that if you do, will change everything?

+- The lifestyle proposed in the book seems to be well applicable for people who want to keep working/being a wagie.
+Basically you have these things called recovery periods and mini-retirements to explore things you like.
+Nonetheless, you can also still apply this to entrepreneurs, like Bill Gates has his think weeks.

+- Steady cashflow > large payday

+- For a woman's mini-retirement, she took her family for a 15-month world sailing trip.
+Sailed 15,000 miles from Venice to Polynesia and it cost only $18000 to $19000.

+> Most people would consider this impossible.
+Then again, most people don’t know that more than 300 families set sail from France each year to do the same.